bg-write/chatGPT-cheatsheet/README.md

 > _This is the answer I got when I asked ChatGPT to explain itself in one sentence to someone who knows nothing about ChatGPT or AI._

-How about a more specific definition?
+Here's a more specific definition:

 ChatGPT is a state-of-the-art, large-scale natural language processing model based on the Transformer architecture, which can generate human-like text and perform various language-related tasks with high accuracy.

 > _This time, I asked ChatGPT to sum itself up in one sentence to an AI and machine learning expert.
 Pretty cool, right?_

-But ... what's this about AI and machine learning?
+OK ... but what's this about AI and machine learning?
+And natural language processing models?
+Transformer architecture?

 **AI (Artificial Intelligence)** is a type of computer technology that allows machines to perform tasks that normally require human intelligence. **Machine Learning** is a subset of AI that enables machines to learn from data and improve their performance without being explicitly programmed.
 So in relation to AI and machine learning, **ChatGPT** is a particular machine learning model that has been trained on a large corpus of text data to generate human-like responses and carry out natural language processing tasks.

+**Natural language processing models** are AI models that enable computers to understand, interpret, and generate human language, allowing them to interact with humans through speech or text.
+There are many examples of AI models (which I'll detail in a future version of this guide).
+For now, it's important to know that ChatGPT uses the **Transformer Model** architecture.
+Compared to other AI models, the Transformer model is better at generating responses that focus on the _context_ of a conversation.
+What makes ChatGPT special is that it can be picky and focus on the most relevant parts of a user's input instead of having to process an entire sequence all at once.

 > _If you'd like to read more on AI and machine learning beyond this guide, my favorite book right now is Janelle Shane's '[You Look Like a Thing and I Love You](https://www.janelleshane.com/book-you-look-like-a-thing), which informs a lot of the high-level concepts found in this guide.'_

-There are a few different ways to look at ChatGPT.
-Here are a few metaphors I like:
+There are a few ways to look at ChatGPT.
+Here are a few different metaphors:

 #### ChatGPT is like a very tech-savvy intern

-ChatGPT is helpful when assisting you in work that you can do but might be too repetitive or time-consuming.
-If you feel comfortable handing off work to ChatGPT that you can also fact-check and fine-tune on your own, you're in good hands.
+ChatGPT is helpful when assisting you in work that might be too repetitive or time-consuming.
+If you feel comfortable handing off work to ChatGPT that you also can fact-check and fine-tune on your own, you're in good hands.

 #### ChatGPT is like a Rabbi, Mullah, or Priest of the Internet

 If the Internet is its sacred text, ChatGPT interprets and conveys information from the Internet in a way that's easy to read and digest for as many people as possible.
 This communication can help visualize and break-down complicated or abstract ideas, but it should be taken with a grain of salt and should not be a substitute for your own knowledge or abilities.
-AI is only as good as the data it's trained on, and ChatGPT is only as informed as the Internet allows it to be.
+AI is only as good and bias as the data it's trained on, and ChatGPT is only as informed as the Internet allows it to be.

 #### ChatGPT is like a very knowledgeable person (but not a very smart person)

-ChatGPT's access to information is impressive, but dumb questions will not always yield smart answers.
+ChatGPT's access to information is impressive.
+Still, dumb questions will not always yield smart answers.
 ChatGPT will not be able to always figure out the intent or context of your questions unless you explicitly tell it so.
 This is where the famous expression "garbage in, garbage out" comes into play.
-(A mark of an excellent software engineer, and any problem solver, is the ability to ask and explore good and informed questions; the better your questions, the more ChatGPT can help you.)
+The better your questions, the better ChatGPT can help.

-#### ChatGPT is like a dog
+#### ChatGPT is like a dog that wants to play fetch

-It's very excited to play fetch (help solve your problem) even if it doesn't actually understand what you're trying to do.
-You can train a dog to fetch a stick (like you can train an algorithm to do something through machine learning), but it doesn't understand what a "stick" is like a human can; it just understands that you want it.
-It just wants a treat and be told that it's a good boy.
+It's very excited to play fetch with you (retrieve data to help you solve a problem) even if it can't understand what you're trying to do.
+You can train a dog to fetch a stick (like you can train an algorithm to do something through machine learning), but it doesn't understand what a "stick" is like a human understands a stick; it can only understand that you want it.
+ChatGPT only wants a treat and be told that it's a good boy.

 ### Project goals and intended audience

 The goal of this guide is to establish foundational knowledge of ChatGPT and some basic concepts behind AI and machine learning.
-This could be your first-ever guide to ChatGPT, whether you're a non-developer using the popular chat functionality or a developer using OpenAI's API to build your first ChatGPT app.
+This could be your first-ever guide to ChatGPT, whether you've never touched code before and are only using the popular chat functionality or a developer using OpenAI's API to build your first ChatGPT app.

-This saying has already become cliche, and it's true: AI will probably ("probably") not take your job, but it _will_ likely change your job.
+This saying has already become cliche, and it's true: AI will probably ("probably") not take your job, but it _will_ change your job.

 ![image](https://doodleipsum.com/700x700?bg=D96363&i=c194787e015a971b4da76eccefb9bfa7)